 The Canon lens is more expensive — $300.00 more expensive as I write this.
 In this case, choosing the lens to match the favored camera brand is the wisest option.

 Use the site's comparison tools to create additional comparisons.

 It was only a matter of time until Sony included a 50mm lens in the GM family.
 Offering that focal length and an ultra-wide aperture combination in the flagship lineup seemed a no-brainer.

 "Speaking as an optical designer, it's no exaggeration to call this lens the pinnacle of the G Master series, with the ultimate in resolution and bokeh."
 [Atsuo Kikuchi, Sony]

-Because this focal length and aperture are so useful, it makes sense to ensure the best quality lens providing such is in the kit.
+Price is the only hurdle keeping the FE 50mm f/1.2 GM out of lens kits.
+However, because this focal length and extreme-wide aperture are so useful, it makes sense to ensure the best quality lens providing such is in the kit.
 The Sony FE 50mm f/1.2 GM Lens is that lens.